dask/dask/docs/source/tls.rst

 TLS/SSL
 =======

-Currently dask distributed has experimental support for TLS/SSL communication, providing mutual authentication and encryption of communications between cluster endpoints (Clients, Schedulers and Workers).
+Dask distributed has support for TLS/SSL communication, providing mutual authentication and encryption of communications between cluster endpoints (Clients, Schedulers, and Workers).

 TLS is enabled by using a ``tls`` address such as ``tls://`` (the default being ``tcp``, which sends data unauthenticated and unencrypted).
 In